Call4Cloud | MMP-C | Autopilot | Device Preparation

 Return of key functionality for Windows Autopilot sign-in and deployment experience – Microsoft Community Hub

-This new remediation feature seems to be currently looking pretty active in my tenant somehow :)..
-But I guess that is too way information to show you in this blog… so stay tuned!
+This new Hardware Hash Remediation feature seems to be currently looking pretty active in my tenant. 🙂 But I guess that is too much information to show you in this blog, so stay tuned!

 9. Bios update breaking the Autopilot Marker

-Besides the required update that is necessary to get the Autopilot Marker working we could also run into some nasty issues when we are updating the BIOS.
+Besides the update necessary to get the Autopilot Marker working, we could also run into some nasty issues when updating the BIOS.

 I dedicated a separate blog to this issue.
 Feel free to read it here